Lorna Price

 Lorna continued her vocal studies at Gonville and Caius College, Cambridge, where she sang as a Choral Scholar and read Modern and Medieval Languages (French and German).

 As a Mezzo, she performs with some of the UK's and Europe’s leading vocal ensembles, including the Monteverdi Choir, Pygmalion, BBC Singers, Collegium Vocale Gent, Utopia Choir and Jupiter Ensemble.
 On Sundays, Lorna sings with the Chapel Choir of the Royal Hospital in Chelsea.
 Lorna regularly performs as a step-out soloist, particularly enjoying oratorio and part-song work.
 She was a Monteverdi Choir Apprentice for the 2023 / 2024 season.
-Upcoming engagements include Castor et Pollux at the Opéra National de Paris in 2025, a tour of Handel’s Theodora with Jupiter Ensemble and new productions at the Salzburger Festspiele with Pygmalion and Utopia.
+Recent engagements include Castor et Pollux at the Opéra National de Paris in 2025, a tour of Handel’s Theodora with Jupiter Ensemble and new productions at the Salzburger Festspiele with Pygmalion and Utopia.
+She is looking forward to upcoming projects with Sir John Eliot Gardiner, Raphaël Pichon and Thomas Dunford.

 Diary